 Located a short walk away from Asakusa Station is Sumida Park along the Sumida River, renowned as an excellent cherry blossom viewing spot.

+There are plenty of things to do in Asakusa besides viewing the cherry blossoms.
 Though strolling along the river, viewing the gorgeous cherry trees as their blossoms scatter into the Sumida River is a sight to behold in its own right, we also recommend chartering a pleasure boat where you can view the trees from the river itself.
 Tokyo Skytree is also close by, affording a view of both the old and the new.

 At Inokashira Park, located a short walk from Kichijoji Station, visitors can enjoy the cherry blossoms from the park or from a paddleboat in the park’s lake.